 Miscellaneous – 24 OMR

-Personally I spent quite a lot of money on souvenirs this time, which you can see from the TrailWallet screenshots.
+Personally I spent quite a lot of money on souvenirs in Oman, which you can see from the TrailWallet screenshots.
 I chose not to include these expanses since it’s clearly not a mandatory spending.
 Furthermore I didn’t really spend any money on activities.
-Not cause I was to frugal or to go easy on my budget, but more cause the main activities in Oman are basically the stunning nature this country has to offer.
+Not cause I was to frugal or to go easy on my budget, but more cause the main activities in Oman are basically exploring the stunning nature this country has to offer.
 Luckily the landscapes come at no charge and wild camping surely is the best way to experience them while going easy on your budget.

 Here are ten suggestions on awesome wild camping spots in Oman to fire up your imagination.